-The regular season kicks off on Nov 7 and we'll run weekly on Mondays and Wednesdays starting at 7pm thru until March.
+The spring season kicks off on Mar 7 and we'll run weekly on Tuesdays and Thursdays starting at 7pm thru until June.

 The Virginia Patriots Wrestling Club is a place where a young wrestler can go for more advanced instruction, more advanced partners in the room and more advanced competition.
 The focus is on training and we moderate competition as needed throughout the season.
 We are generally on the road on any given weekend of the season and competition varies from the most advanced open tournaments and dual meets available to local events.
 We work hard to find the right mix of events that fit the needs of the wrestlers in the room on a given weekend.
 The good news is that there is no shortage of options.
 You can refer to the calendar section of the site to see the latest list of planned events.
 All events are optional for wrestlers and parents.
 As coaches we can take 4 kids or 40 kids.
 There is no pressure.
 That said, there is a system to what we offer and the weekly cycle of competition followed by working on areas of opportunity in the room and back to competition is a cycle of improvement that the wrestler cannot experience without the competition.